allanweber/backbase-movies/solution.md

 MongoDB is used because the data seems to be more document oriented, and it is easier to work with the data in this way.

 The API Key is used for authentication and authorization, and it is passed as a header parameter, and it is validated by Spring Security via OncePerRequestFilter.
-The API Key must be a valid OMDB API Key.

-Complete documentation can be found at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
+I decided to not implement a API KEY generation, instead I am using a valid OMDB API Key, validated in a array for now, pretty naive, but I think you can understand the drill.

 ## Main Components

 * A endpoint to rate movies given a movie title and a rate from 1 to 10.
 * A top-rated movies endpoint that returns the top 10 (by default) rated movies ordered by box office value (desc).
 * A endpoint to check if a movie ever won a best picture award, queried by movie title.
-* A start up process that loads the movies data from a csv file into a mongo database.
+* A start-up process that loads the movies data from a csv file into a mongo database.
+* I extended the MongoRepository to implement custom methods to query or aggregate the data, so I don't need to pollute the service layer with database queries.
+[MovieOperationsRepository](./src/main/java/com/backbase/movies/domain/movies/repository/MovieOperationsRepository.java) and [MovieOperationsRepositoryImpl](./src/main/java/com/backbase/movies/domain/movies/repository/MovieOperationsRepositoryImpl.java)

 ## Main Dependencies